Health and wellbeing

 • assessments such as admission to hospital

-• crisis pad
+• access to the crisis pad

 You can access the mental health liaison service by presenting at A&E especially if you are not feeling safe.